 Understanding Airline Escort Fees & Rules

 Most airlines have increased their fees and tightened restrictions for escorting Unaccompanied Minors.
-Escort services are required for UMs under 12 on most airlines, with an increasing trend to requiring escorts for ages up to 14.
-We just read on Chris Elliott’s blog about a family who was charged an escort fee on Hawaiian Airlines because the mother and one child were sitting in First Class and two other children were sitting in coach, on the same flight.
+We read on Chris Elliott’s blog about a family who was charged an escort fee on Hawaiian Airlines because the mother and one child were sitting in First Class and two other children were sitting in coach, on the same flight.

 On most airlines, UM tickets cannot be purchased online, so book your child’s trip, but allow plenty of time at the airport to pay the extra fees.
 Many airlines require proof of child’s age before accepting him/her as a passenger, so have passports or birth certificates handy.
 The ripoff: Some airlines charge the same fees in US$ or CDN$ or in Euros, making international flights super expensive.
 The bargain: A single fee often applies to siblings or companions flying on the same itinerary.

-Current Airline Escort Fees for Children Flying Alone
+Current Airline Escort Fees & Rules for Unaccompanied Minors Flying Alone

-Here’s a list of age requirements and costs for unaccompanied minors.
+Here’s a list of age requirements and one-way costs for unaccompanied minors.
+Note that several airlines are now requiring escorts for ages up to 14.
 Please check each airline’s regulations about which airports will allow UMs to change planes.
-Prices reflect a charge for each leg of the journey, and are valid as of February 2018.
+Prices reflect a charge for each leg of the journey, and are valid as of February 2022.

-- American/US Air – Ages 5 – 14 on direct flights only for $150; 15 to 17 may request unaccompanied minor status
+- American – Ages 5 – 7 on non-stop or direct flights only for $150; ages 8-14 on non-stop or direct flights or some connecting routes for $150; 15 to 17 may request unaccompanied minor status.
+Two or more children on same route pay $150 total.

-- Delta – Ages 5 – 7 on direct flights only for $150; 15 to 17 may request unaccompanied minor status
+- Delta – Ages 5 – 7 on non-stop or direct flights only for $150; ages 8-14 on non-stop or direct and some connecting routes for $150; 15 to 17 may request unaccompanied minor status.
+Up to four children on same route pay $150 total.

-- JetBlue – Ages 5 – 14 on nonstop flights only for $100; age 15 may request unaccompanied minor status
+- JetBlue – Ages 5 – 13 on nonstop flights only for $150; age 14 may request unaccompanied minor status.
+No UMs on JetBlue’s London routes.

 Please let us know about your experiences with any of these services in the Comments field below.